 Ontario’s Employment Standard’s Act (ESA) does not include provisions regulating the scheduling of work by employers.
 Therefore, there is no provision that requires an employer to provide advance notice of shift schedules or of last-minute changes to existing schedules.
-With this being said, there are important rights for employees to keep in mind that are explained further in this article.
+Despite this, employees have rights that employers must respect.
+In short, employers are not permitted the change employees’ schedule such that it fundamentally changes the terms of the employment contract.
+Doing so may amount to constructive dismissal.

 The Three-Hour Rule

-Currently, Ontario’s Employment Standards Act states employees are entitled to a minimum of three hours’ pay for shifts that are under three hours (also known as the “three-hour rule”).
-The three-hour rule is available for an employee who regularly works more than three hours a day, but on a certain day, works less than three hours despite being available to work more hours.
+Currently, s.21.2(1) of Ontario’s Employment Standards Act states employees are entitled to a minimum of three hours’ pay for shifts that are under three hours (also known as the “three-hour rule”).
+The three-hour rule applies if an employee who regularly works more than three hours a day is required to present for work, but works less than three hours despite being available to work for longer.

-In this case, the employer is obligated to pay the employees’ wages for three hours, equal or greater to the sum of:
+In such a case, the employer is obligated to pay the employee’s wages for three hours, equal to the greater of the following:

-• Wages equal to the employee’s regular rate for the remainder of the time
+(ii) Wages equal to the employee’s regular rate for the remainder of the time.

 Can an Employer Change your Schedule After its Been Posted?